Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Experiments and Discussion

 \subsection{Genre-wise Analysis}

-According to Table \ref{tab:ensemble}, we have evaluated the models based on their balanced accuracy (and F-measure), resulting in the following ranking: ERDT $\succ$ RT+RDT $\succ$ RDT $\succ$ R+RDT $\succ$ R+RT $\succ$ RT $\succ$ R. Here, the notation Model-A $\succ$ Model-B indicates that the balanced accuracy of Model-A surpasses that of Model-B. Here, we perform a detailed analysis of the models' performance across different genres, focusing on balanced accuracy.
-Table \ref{tab:genre_big}.(a) provides a breakdown of the genre-wise performance analysis for all the models.
-From this table, we have yielded the following noteworthy findings:
+According to Table \ref{tab:ensemble}, we have evaluated the models based on their ${\cal{BA}}$ (and ${\cal{FM}}$), resulting in the following ranking: ERDT $\succ$ RT+RDT $\succ$ RDT $\succ$ R+RDT $\succ$ R+RT $\succ$ RT $\succ$ R; where, the notation Model-1 $\succ$ Model-2 indicates that the ${\cal{BA}}$ of Model-1 surpasses that of Model-2.
+Here, we perform a detailed analysis of the models' performance across different genres, focusing on ${\cal{BA}}$.
+Table \ref{tab:genre_big}: (a) provides a breakdown of the genre-wise performance analysis for all the models.
+From Tables \ref{tab:genre_big}: (a), (b), we yield the following findings:

-{\emph{(i) Comparison among fundamental models:}} RT demonstrated superior performance when compared to R in 12 out of 13 genres, highlighting its improvement over the latter.
+{\emph{(i) Comparison among fundamental models:}} As evident from Table \ref{tab:genre_big}: (b), RT demonstrated superior performance when compared to R in 12 out of 13 genres, highlighting its improvement over the latter.
 Similarly, RDT, being an enhancement over RT, outperformed RT in 11 out of 13 genres.

 {\emph{(ii) Comparison between the proposed fundamental model with other ensemble models:}} RDT outperformed R+RT in 7 out of 13 genres.
-We observed performance improvements for the R+RDT and RT+RDT models over the RDT model in 5 and 8 of the 13 genres, respectively.
+We observed performance improvements for the R+RDT and RT+RDT models over the RDT model in 5 and 8 of the 13 genres, respectively (refer to Table \ref{tab:genre_big}: (b)).
 The ERDT model performed better than the RT+RDT model in 6 of 13 genres.
 Interestingly, despite the RT+RDT model outperforming ERDT in more genres when considering the count, the quantitative measure of improvement for ERDT was significantly higher than the degradation observed for ERDT in all the genres where RT+RDT surpassed the ERDT model.